kunlong-luo/kunlong-luo/README.md

 I am:

-- 👨‍👩‍👦 I live in Shenzhen, China with my family.
+- 👨‍👩‍👦 live in Shenzhen, China with my family.
 - 👔 Work on Iot related projects, and other projects.
 - 🤓 Favorite cartoon is One Piece.
 - 🎵 Electronic Music Artist.